-D'Ambert Betting System for the Game of Baccarat
+D'Ambert Betting System - Methods of Usage in Baccarat

 Though many gambling experts and critics insist that there is no betting system which would really work for baccarat because this is the game of luck and chance, Jean le Rond d'Alembert did not think so when he created his own betting system for playing casino games.
 It was the 18th century when the famous physicist, mathematician and philosopher made an attempt to prove the fact "nature seeks equilibrium".
 Probably, he was right?

 Probably, the fact that this system had been created and developed by a mathematician can make you believe that it is really difficult to understand, learn and use; but it is not true.
 D'Alembert betting system is very simple to learn and remember: it is considered to have negative progression system's features, as well as Martingale betting system, and insurance system's features; many gamblers find it to be ideal for the casino games where your chances to win are 50/50.

 D'Alembert system tells a player to increase a bet if s/he loses and decrease a bet when s/he wins; but the point is just to add one more unit to the initial bet, not to double it like Martingale says.